 The M9 comes housed in a heavy duty metal case, with solid looking metal footswitches.
 It’s got a small LCD screen so you can see what you’re doing.
 It has a further six plastic knobs for adjusting the parameters of the various effects.

-The quality of the parts help to point this at being a professionally-orientated multi-effects unit: these would be wasted on a beginner’s pedal that wouldn’t be used beyond a bedroom.
+The quality of the parts helps to point this at being a professionally orientated multi-effects unit: these would be wasted on a

 The lack of USB connectivity shows that this isn’t supposed to do anything fancy: it is literally intended as a boxful of effects.